 How can you find out if an office truly is safe for surgery and anesthesia?
 By becoming a partner in safety with your anesthesia professional.
-Patients who know what to look for in the office setting and what questions to ask their anesthesia professional can better determine how safe a facility is.
+Patients who know what to look for in the office setting and which questions to ask their anesthesia professional can better determine how safe a facility is.

-Below is an office based anesthesia checklist of questions that you should ask your anesthesia professional prior to deciding whether to undergo a procedure in an office.
+Below is an office-based anesthesia checklist of questions that you should ask your anesthesia professional prior to deciding whether to undergo a procedure in an office.

 - Patient selection criteria

 - Monitoring equipment with a back-up electrical source